Azure/azure-cli/doc/cli_subprocess_guidelines.md

 4. if the target cmd is `az`-related, like `az group show --name xxxx`, please use internal corresponding function call `cli_ctx.invoke(["az", "group", "show", "--name", "xxx"])` to get the target information.

-### Best Practices In Subprocess Use Cases
+### Best practices in subprocess use cases

 The following sections discuss some secure coding conventions that, when implemented, can help protect CLI applications from command injection vulnerabilities when calling subsystems through `subprocess`.

 #### Proper input validation and sanitization

-Input from users or external sources should never be trusted when appending them into subsystem's cmd.
-Developers better provide expected patterns to validate and sanitize user input before adding that into subsystem's cmd.
+Input from users or external sources should never be trusted when appending them into `subprocess` cmd.
+Developers better provide expected patterns to validate and sanitize user input before adding that into subprocess' cmd.
 Below is an example input sanitizer that only allows alphanumeric characters from the input string.

 ```python